 Mediation:

 An option to resolve a legal dispute without going to court.
+It involves meeting with a neutral third party (the mediator) to talk through the dispute and try to reach an agreement.
 Check out Mediate BC for more information.

 Party/parties: